maoenti/maoenti/README.md

 - 👋 Hi, I’m Melvyn
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and DevOps
-- 🌱 I’m currently learning on building a Data Science Project for my portofolio.
+- 🏢 I’m currently an intern at Traveloka as Implementation Engineer.
+- 🏫 I'm a Computer Science student at Indonesia University of Education.

 <!---
 maoenti/maoenti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.